 These qualities, which inspired her, seemed to resonate so deeply with our mother’s own life and experience…

-Anne Loebl died at the age of 81 on Friday afternoon, 4 months after she was diagnosed with an advanced, incurable cancer.
-She started life as Annalise Wertheimer, born in Prague on 20th December 1931 to parents Hella and Jan.
-They already had a son, Franticek, who was 5.
+Anne Loebl died at the age of eighty one on Friday afternoon, four months after she was diagnosed with an advanced, incurable cancer.
+She started life as Annalise Wertheimer, born in Prague on 20 December 1931 to parents Helena (Hella) and Jan.
+They already had a son, Franticek, who was five years old.
 They were a close, well-educated family.
 Her father was a lawyer.
-Anne’s first 7 years were happy ones, and the essence of her character was clearly fully formed by the time the war was about to break out and her parents sent her to safety in England on one of Nicholas Winton’s Kindertransport trains.
+Anne’s first seven years were happy ones, and the essence of her character was clearly fully formed by the time the war was about to break out and her parents sent her to safety in England on one of Nicholas Winton’s Kindertransport trains.

 Only as a mother herself, then maybe perhaps even more so with the perspective as a grandmother did Anne fully appreciate the courage of her parents, and especially her mother.
 We understand there was an intention